IMF Urges Unified Stablecoin Regulations to Avert Financial Risks

 Global Regulatory Landscape

-The IMF’s warning comes as regulatory pressure on stablecoins is increasing worldwide.
-In Europe, the European Central Bank (ECB) has warned about the spillover risks of stablecoins, despite their small footprint in the euro area.
-The European Systemic Risk Board has called for urgent safeguards against cross‑border stablecoin structures operating under the EU’s MiCA framework.
-Meanwhile, China’s central bank has described stablecoins as a threat to financial stability and monetary sovereignty.
-The Bank of England and Basel regulators are also reassessing how banks should hold capital against stablecoin exposure as usage expands.
+Usually, the IMF’s warning comes as regulatory pressure on stablecoins is increasing worldwide.
+Apparently, in Europe, the European Central Bank (ECB) has warned about the spillover risks of stablecoins, despite their small footprint in the euro area.
+Generally, the European Systemic Risk Board has called for urgent safeguards against cross-border stablecoin structures operating under the EU’s MiCA framework.
+Probably, China’s central bank has described stablecoins as a threat to financial stability and monetary sovereignty.
+Normally, the Bank of England and Basel regulators are also reassessing how banks should hold capital against stablecoin exposure as usage expands.

 Conclusion